tjanderss/staketrack/README.md

 # staketrack
-Track &amp; estimate earnings of Streamr broker nodes
+Track &amp; estimate earnings (only in EUR for now) of Streamr broker nodes

 ## Usage
 Prerequisities: